Winfredo/Winfredo/README.md

 ### Hi there 👋
 <!-- - 👯 I’m looking to collaborate on front-end Projects.
 - 🤔 I’m looking for help on how to be a better programmer. -->
-- 🔭 I'm currently taking Scrimba’s Frontend Developer Career Path course.
+- 🔭 I'm currently learning Nodejs.
 - 📫 How to reach me: winfrednukpe2002@gmail.com Phone Number: +233 204554486
 - 😄 Pronouns: That Guy.
 - ⚡ Fun fact: I can name all the planets in our solar system faster than I can debug a bug 😂